pasqualespica/my-realpyhton-tutorial/Exploring-HTTPS-With-Python/README.md

 In the real world, the CSR would be sent to an actual Certificate Authority like Verisign or Let’s Encrypt.
 In this example, you’ll use the CA you just created.

-You’ll notice that, in order to create a CSR, you’ll need a private key first.
-Luckily, you can use the same generate_private_key()from when you created your CA’s private key.
+You’ll notice that, in order to create a `CSR`, you’ll need a private key first.
+Luckily, you can use the same `generate_private_key()` from when you created your CA’s private key.
 Using the above function and the previous methods defined, you can do the following:

 ```python
 from pki.pki_helpers import generate_csr, generate_private_key